Cleaning a Crystal Chandelier

 - Never spray cleaner directly on the chandelier – you can damage the finish of the frame and leave marks on the crystal.

-- I do NOT recommendthat you put chandelier crystals in the dishwasher on the top shelf.
-This is NOT safe, and you should never try it for two reasons;
+- I Do Not Recommend that you put chandelier crystals in the dishwasher.
+This is Not safe, and you should never try it for two reasons:

 - Dish washing detergent is destructive to crystal and will cause etching as well as pitting